tkestack/aia-ip-controller/README.md

 ## Prerequisite

-- Your Tencent Clound account has open [Aia Service](https://intl.cloud.tencent.com/product/aia)
+- Your Tencent Cloud account has open [Aia Service](https://intl.cloud.tencent.com/product/aia)
 - The nodes that need to bind aia should have no public ip initially

 ## Getting Started